 Live-in care costs vs. care home costs

-The weekly cost of receiving quality, award-winning care in a care home and sometimes less.
-If you are a couple live-in care really is a cost-effective option.
-In a care home you would be charged double for two bedrooms.
-With live-in care there is only a nominal live-in care cost if two people receive care at the same address.
+Live-in care costs are typically in line with a care home and sometimes less.
+If you are a couple, live-in care is a cost-effective option.
+In a care home, you would be charged double for two bedrooms.
+With live-in care, there is only a nominal live-in care cost if two people receive care at the same address.

-With live-in care you have the added value of being able to keep your family home and the fee you pay for your care is purely for the quality support you receive and not the room and board of a residential home.
+With live-in care, you have the added value of being able to keep your family home and the fee you pay for your care is purely for the quality support you receive and not the room and board of a residential home.